Hazardous Waste Disposal

 Phone: 306-585-4241

-Complete a Hazardous Waste Disposal Form (Excel Doc) and email to Health & Safety at least two days prior if you would like to drop off waste that week.
+Complete the Hazardous Waste Disposal Form and email to Health & Safety at least two business days prior to your hazardous waste drop off.

-If you have any questions concerning waste disposal, please contact Health & Safety.
+If you have a question regarding any of the hazardous waste disposal procedures below, please contact Health & Safety.

 Hazardous Waste Disposal Procedures